dagdpz/rs-fMRI-afni-macaque/README.txt

 - Copy the 'scripts' folder from github: rs-fMRI-afni-macaque
 - run the script 'dcm2bids_scaffold_helper.tcsh'
+- put dicom data into the 'sourcedata' directory
 - put the config file into the /bids_structure/code (in case of Linus20230704 you need one config file for every session, hence why there are two config files for that dataset)
 - run 'dcm2bids_conv'
 - copy the NMT_v2.1_sym folder into the dircetory one above scripts